 In other words, they were trapped out of their positions and had to re-enter.
-Their re-entries would help to push the market in our favour.
+Ideally, their re-entries would help to push the market in our favor.

-Trading Rules – Forex Price Action Re-Entry
+Trading Guidelines – Forex Price Action Re-Entry

 Long Re-Entry Trading Setup

-- Look for a bullish Pin Bar
+- Look for a bullish Pin Bar.

 Short Re-Entry Trading Setup